 - Heating and electric bill assistance

+- Budgeting, money management, and debt reduction is arranged.
 Work one on with with a trained credit counselor.
 Take advantage of the knowledge of well trained staff, and learn about options and programs that can help you manage your money in a positive way.
 Learn about debt reduction techniques, including how to deal with credit card, medical, and hospital bill debts.
 Get referrals and information on leading credit agencies that provide financial management classes, and get access to counseling regarding personal credit issues and debt consolidation and settlement programs.
-Click here to learn more on debt assistance programs.
+Click here to learn more on companies that negotiate credit card debt.

 - The Caldwell/Nampa Canyon County CAP office address is 502/506 Main St., Caldwell, ID 83605.
 Phone number is 208-454-0675